swaree/stig/README.md

 To generate simulated (and utility images), **generateImage** can be called.
 Similar to **generateProjection**, this tool uses *argparse* to ingest user data such as the PKL file of a previously generated projection.
 If no PKL file is given, the script will call **generateProjection** with a random pointing direction.
 It also has the ability to create *n* images as a flag.
 ![generateImageHelpMenu](media/genImgHelp.png)

 The images generated include a true-to-size image (right) based on the camera pixel and a MATPLOTLIB utility image (left) to show where the stars should be.
+These images file name have the RA, DEC and ROLL used to generate them for easier use later on.
 |                                     |                                     |
 | ----------------------------------- | ----------------------------------- |
 | ![](media/UTIL_-75.14933065298278_-77.92631917270793_11.490861906531109.png) | ![](media/SIM_-75.14933065298278_-77.92631917270793_11.490861906531109.png) |